Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/properties.rst

    (also :kbd:`Shift-W` :menuselection:`--> (Deform, ...)`), Mult
    (also :kbd:`Shift-W` :menuselection:`--> (Mult VG, ...)`)

-   These settings control how the bone influences its geometry - along with the bones' ends radius.
+   These settings control how the bone influences its geometry, along with the bones' ends radius.
    This will be detailed in the :doc:`skinning part </rigging/skinning/index>`.
 Hinge
    (also :kbd:`Shift-W` :menuselection:`--> (Hinge, ...)`), S